couds/react-bulma-components/README.md

 You can find the documentation in https://couds.github.io/react-bulma-components

-Each component import his own sass file, in this way you can reduce your css total file only including the styles you use, to enable this please configure your [Webpack](https://webpack.github.io/) to handle sass files.
-You can use the webpack.config.js on the root folder of this repository
+Each component imports their own sass file.
+Thus, you can reduce your css total file size by only including the styles that you will use.
+To enable this, please configure your [Webpack](https://webpack.github.io/) to handle sass files.
+You can use the webpack.config.js on the root folder of this repository.

-Some componets may vary the api/naming convention with the Bulma Docs, please refear to each storybook to see how to use each component (you can find the source code of the story usin ght button "Show info" on the top-right corner)
+Some components may vary the api/naming convention with the Bulma Docs.
+Please refer to each stories in the Storybook to see how each component could be used (you can find the source code of the story by using the button "Show info" on the top-right corner of the page).

-The Following componets were ported:
+The following components were ported:

 - Box ([Storybook](https://couds.github.io/react-bulma-components/?selectedKind=Box)) ([Docs](http://bulma.io/documentation/elements/box/))
 - Breadcrumb ([Storybook](https://couds.github.io/react-bulma-components/?selectedKind=Breadcrumb)) ([Docs](http://bulma.io/documentation/components/breadcrumb/))